 - Nathaniel’s Lodge – One of the top recommended places when you check some third party booking sites such as Agoda, etc. Their price can go for 1300-1500php/night for 2 persons plus breakfast inclusion, sounds nice right?

-Tip#2: If you like to like to choose your own stay, then go for a DIY travel plan.
+Tip#2: If you like to like to choose your own stay, then go for a DIY Batanes Itinerary Plan.
 You can even book 2 or more different places of course in parallel with your itinerary.
-But Batanes is a very small Island so staying in 1 place in Basco should be enough.
+But Batanes is a very small Island so staying in one place in Basco should be enough.